 The movie has received rave reviews from critics and audiences alike, with praise directed towards its realistic depiction of the identity struggles teenagers go through as well as its reverent take on high school culture and puberty.
 Does that mean the movie draws inspiration from real incidents or true stories?
 If you are wondering the same, allow us to share everything we know in that regard.

-Is The Edge of Seventeen Based on a True Story?
+Is The Edge of Seventeen a True Story?

 No, ‘The Edge of Seventeen’ is not based on a true story.
 The film is based on an original story conceived by writer-director Kelly Fremon Craig.
 Craig has openly spoken about how she came across the idea for the film in various interviews.
 She has revealed that she wanted to explore this particular feeling of being the only one who does not have life figured out.
 Even though the film takes a look at the world through the eyes of a seventeen-year-old, Craig felt that this issue of seeing everyone around having life figured out except you is present in everyone.